 “How is that even the same thing-” Timeyin began, then stopped and closed his eyes, reining in his anger.
 “You know what?
 I don’t need this.”

-He got up, grabbed his keys and took his leave.
+He got up, grabbed his keys and left.

 Taiwo and Tuoyo tried to call out to him, but he kept walking.